DavidSchirduan/DavidSchirduan.github.io/_games/bone-marshes.md

 featured: false
 ---

 Bone Marshes is a tabletop adventure about getting lost in a burning marsh.
 It’s tailor-made for groups that enjoy exploring complex spaces and drawing maps.
-It contains the adventure and a complete set of rules. *64 pages, color softcover, US letter sized book.*
+It contains the adventure and a complete set of rules. *64 pages, color interior, US Letter sized softcover.*

 Now includes "Marsh Goons" by [Joe Banner](https://joebanner.co.uk/), adding over a dozen pages of new content, an alternate rules system, new maps, new art, and more!